luanrv00/tsks/README.md

 `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
+To install this gem onto your local machine, run `bundle exec rake install` (This command installs the current tsks version **v0.0.2** in your machine path).

 ## Contributing